Cold Weather: Tips On How To Save Money on Your Energy Costs

 If you rent from a private landlord, the house must have an energy efficiency rating of E, F or G to be eligible.
 You must have the owner’s permission to do the work.

 Ensure your washing machine is full and you're not just washing a few items.
-Wash your clothes at a lower temperature; washing your laundry at 30ºC (rather than 40ºC) cuts the cost by up to 38%, according to recent Which? research.
+Wash your clothes at a lower temperature; washing your laundry at 30ºC (rather than 40ºC) can cut costs by up to 38%, according to recent Which? research.

 When it comes to clothes dryers, we all know they cost a fortune to run, and needless to say, if you don't have to use them, don't!
 That said, I have been using mine over the winter, purely down to me living in a really old house that's always cold, and so trying to dry the clothes on a close horse doesn't really work; they stay damp and don't smell good, so instead I'll put the clothes on an extra spin cycle on the washing machine, which means they tend to come out drier, and so take up less time in the tumble dryer.
 If you need to replace any of your appliances, consider purchasing more energy-efficient models, as this can help lower your energy bills.
 These appliances may be more expensive to buy initially, but the overall savings will add up, and you'll find they work out cheaper in the long run than the cheaper appliances you could buy but have worse energy ratings and, therefore, cost more to run.

-Cheap dryers are notoriously expensive to run, so when buying a tumble dryer, if you have the opportunity to pay a little more and get a better-rated machine, the initial extra cost will likely be cost-effective, as you will use less energy with a higher-rated machine.
-This goes for all household appliances; get the most energy-efficient home appliances you can afford, and it will make a difference.
+Cheap dryers are notoriously expensive to run, so when buying a tumble dryer, if you have the opportunity to pay a little more for a better-rated machine, the initial extra cost will likely be cost-effective, as you will use less energy.
+This goes for all household appliances: get the most energy-efficient ones you can afford, and it will make a difference.
 I've just upgraded my washing machine from a D-rated appliance to an A-rated, and just a few weeks in, we're already seeing a dramatic decrease in the energy we are using, plus as the washing machine drum is bigger, we are using it less, as we can get more in the machine, and we are using less water and the efficiency of the programmes the machine offers, means we can wash at a lower temperature, with no effect on the cleanliness of the clothes, so a win all round!
 Who knew clothes washers could make such a difference?

 If you do need to use the tumble dryer, consider using it for only 50% of the drying time.
-You could use the tumble dryer for the first half of the drying process, then remove the clothes and dry them in another way; this will reduce the amount of money you're spending.
+You could use the tumble dryer for the first half of the drying process, then remove the clothes and finish drying them another way; this will reduce the amount of money you spend.

-If your dishwasher has an eco-mode, use it, as this will consume less energy.
-Also, ensure that you only run the dishwasher when you have a full load before starting it.
+If your dishwasher has an eco-mode, use it; it consumes less energy.
+Also, ensure you only run the dishwasher with a full load before starting it.
 Don't be put off by a longer cycle time; that doesn't always mean it costs more to run.
 Most eco modes have longer cycles.
 Avoid using the half-load program on your dishwasher or washing machine; it's much better to wait and then do a full load, as this will save you money in the long run.
 You'll be doing fewer washes, which use less water and, of course, less electricity.

 Turn off your TV and equipment at the plug when not in use.
 Keeping something on standby mode can be expensive and wastes energy!
 This includes any DVD player, console, soundbar or similar device; they are power-hungry!